maratai/craftery/fiber_arts.md

 ## Lacemaking: Needle Lace
 My main interest is needle lace so I tend not to track e.g. crochet or bobbin lace instructional materials.
 Sorry!
 - DMC Library. *Needle-Made Laces: 1st Series*.
-I own this is hardcopy, but it's in the public domain and readily available online. **Recommended**.
+I own this in hardcopy, but it's in the public domain and readily available online. **Recommended**.
+- *Needlecraft* No. 16. *Point Lace Work*.
+I own this in hardcopy, but it's in the public domain and readily available online.

 # Ply Magazine
 - *Cotton*.
 Spring 2016. **to-read**